Once your baby starts to pull themselves up to stand and discover more exciting toys, you might want to consider buying an activity table.

 There are lots of baby activity tables available to buy, but which ones are the best?
 We've considered all options and compiled a list of our favourite baby activity toys available to buy today.

 Are activity tables good for a baby?

-As baby starts to develop strength in their legs and shows willing to stand up and walk around, an activity table is a great way to keep them engaged and entertained.
-They are an excellent support tool because baby can lean on the table and start to grow in confidence by standing independently.
+As baby starts to develop strength in their legs and shows a willingness to stand up and walk around, an activity table is a great way to keep them engaged and entertained.
+They are an excellent support tool because the baby can lean on the table and start to grow in confidence by standing independently.

-They stimulate baby's curiosity and in turn develops their cognitive and motor skills, and by making sure your chosen table has plenty of exciting toys, they will begin to understand different ways objects work.
-Activity tables also give baby freedom to move around while feeling secure with the table as their base.
+They stimulate your baby's curiosity and in turn, develop their cognitive and motor skills, and by making sure your chosen table has plenty of exciting toys, they will begin to understand different ways objects work.
+Activity tables also give your baby freedom to move around while feeling secure with the table as their base.

 There are a few things you'll want to consider when buying a baby activity table: